Pratham-mehta/OptimizedEfficientNets/README.md

 By achieving these objectives, the project aims to enhance the scalability and efficiency of training EfficientNet models on multi-GPU systems.

-## Overview

-EfficientNet models are known for their efficiency and scalability.
-By profiling these models on different GPU setups, we aim to provide insights into how they scale with increased computational resources and identify the key factors that influence training time and performance.

 ## Requirements